 Love and security for disabled children

-Rosie and her husband, Paul, a white couple with three older birth children, have adopted Jamie and Steven who are both disabled
+Rosie and her husband, Paul, have three older birth children and have adopted Jamie and Steven who are both disabled

 “Our fourth birth child taught us not to be afraid of disability,” says Rosie.
 “She was born with Edward’s syndrome, and we became aware of the disabled children left in hospital because their parents found it too difficult to cope.
 So we decided to adopt.”